Article at a Glance:

 The reality is that sleeping is the most effective thing we can do to reset our brain and body health each day.
 Think of the brain as a filing cabinet for your mind, in which sleep helps sort the information, experiences, and memories that have accumulated throughout the day.
 Once these items have been sorted, more room is created in your brain to form new associations tomorrow.
 This process is crucial for military personnel that need to interpret data and make important and/or fast decisions on the job.

-The brain also acts like a plumbing system by discarding toxins from the body.
+The brain also acts as a plumbing system by discarding toxins from the body.
 This brain drain process is specifically activated during sleep and can help prevent the onset of neurological diseases.
 Conversely, sleep deprivation makes us exponentially more vulnerable to a slew of health conditions, including but not limited to:

 For soldiers, inadequate sleep can also result in more accidents, poor morale, and impaired judgment.
 According to a 2015 report published by the U.S. Army, fatigue was a contributing factor in 628 Army accidents and 32 soldier deaths between 2011 and 2014.